kaminow/asap-polaris-challenge-potency-2025/report.md

 between the model initialized fully randomly and the ones initializes with set seeds.

 ![Training curves for models for both targets, trained from scratch.](figures/training_loss_curves.png)

+We can also examine how well each model does on recapitulating the target value on a per-compound basis.
+The below plots show each model's predictions from the epoch at which that model achieved its lowest validation set MAE.